yahoo/HaloDB/README.md

 ### In-memory index.
-HaloDB stores all keys and their associated metadata in a hash table in memory.
+HaloDB stores all keys and their associated metadata in an index in memory.
 The size of this index, depending on the number and length of keys, can be quite big.
 Therefore, storing this in the Java Heap is a non-starter for a performance critical storage engine.
-HaloDB solves this problem by storing all data in native memory, outside the heap.
+HaloDB solves this problem by storing the index in native memory, outside the heap.
 There are two variants of the hash table; one with a memory pool and the other without it.
 Using the memory pool helps to reduce the memory footprint of the hash table and reduce fragmentation, but requires fixed size keys.
 A billion 8 byte keys currently takes around 44GB of memory with memory pool and around 64GB without memory pool.

-The size of the keys when using a memory pool should be declared in advance, and although this imposes an upper limit on the size of the keys that can be stored it is still possible to store keys smaller than this declared size.
+The size of the keys when using a memory pool should be declared in advance, and although this imposes an upper limit on the size of the keys it is still possible to store keys smaller than this declared size.

 Without the memory pool, HaloDB needs to allocate native memory for every write request.
 Therefore, memory fragmentation could be an issue.
-**Using [jemalloc](http://jemalloc.net/) is highly recommended** as it provides a significant reduction in the cache's memory footprint and fragmentation.
+Using [jemalloc](http://jemalloc.net/) is highly recommended as it provides a significant reduction in the cache's memory footprint and fragmentation.

 ### Delete operations.
 Delete operation for a key will add a tombstone record to a tombstone file, which is distinct from the data files.